• Home

 Unworthiness

-Unworthiness is another area of bondage that takes root in our hearts and minds when self-love and a sense of identity is absent.
+Unworthiness is another area of bondage that takes root in our hearts and minds when self-love and a clear understanding of identity is absent.
 Unworthiness has to do with the way we feel about ourselves.
-Those who carry unworthiness have a poor view of themselves (low self-worth) and hold a lot of unresolved shame.
+Those who carry unworthiness have a poor view of themselves and hold a lot of unresolved shame.
 Breaking free from unworthiness means healing our shame and accepting and loving all the parts of who we are despite whether or not anyone else does.
 Only God can transform us from the inside out and place in us a self-worth that is based on how he defines us.
 A God-centered self-worth is rooted in what the word of God says about us.
 Even though the world bases self-worth on what is seen on the outside (e.g., physical appearance, wealth, status, achievements, career, etc.), we serve a God who bases our worth on the identity we have "in Christ".
-When we allow ourselves to agree with lie of unworthiness, we cut ourselves off from our God-given destiny.
+When we allow ourselves to agree with the lie of unworthiness, we cut ourselves off from our God-given destiny.
 In order for God to use us at our full potential, we need to overcome feelings of unworthiness and KNOW who we are in Christ.

-Hurtful and abusive words spoken to us as children can affect our self-worth.
 Believers who struggle with unworthiness often times have a difficult time accepting Father God's love.
-This can be because of a damaged relationship with their earthy father because the way we relate to our earthly father often times is the same way we will relate to our heavenly Father.
-This is why it's important that we keep in mind "hurting people hurt others" because they themselves need inner healing and don’t know how to process their own difficult emotions.
-As a result, they tend to put others down or speak abusively to them.
-As believers, we need to pray for such people and extend them forgiveness.
+This can be because of a damaged relationship with their earthy father, as often times the way we relate to our earthly father impacts the way we relate to our heavenly Father.
+For this reason, it's important that we keep in mind "hurt people hurt people".
+Those who hurt others do so because

 Ways unworthiness may show up: